-Newland Chase provides clients with a deep expertise in all areas of French Migration as well as effective advice wherever in the world our clients undertake their business.
+Newland Chase provides clients with a deep expertise in all areas of French Immigration as well as effective advice wherever in the world our clients undertake their business.
 We invest in the best talent to bring you immigration solutions customised to your business needs.
 Our immigration consultants provide clear and practical solutions in France and globally through 60 offices around the world.

 For migration advice and support contact one of our office locations, or send an email using the button below.

 France hosts many of the industry Fortune 500 companies, including those in the creative industries, healthcare, cosmetics, pharmaceutical companies, professional and financial services, IT & technological services, communications & telecoms, energy, beverage industry, aeronautical industry.

 Tourism is another major sector providing plenty of job opportunities due to France’s position as the world´s top tourist destination.